-To create an analytic view showing a chart with page filters:
+To create an analytic view that displays a chart with page filters:

 - 1. Open the previously created PresentBloxView.jsp file in your editor and save it as ChartBloxView.jsp. - 2.
-In the PresentBlox tag's nested components listed below, add a visible attribute to the tags as shown here and set their values to false.
-Adding the attribute will cause the specified nested components to not display, leaving a chart view with a page filter bar.
+In the nested components of the PresentBlox tag that are listed below, add a visible attribute and set the values to false.
+Adding the attribute will cause the specified nested components to not display, and will leave a chart view with a page filter bar.